204MashedPotatoes/204MashedPotatoes/README.md

 Here are some ideas to get you started:

+---

+👋 Hi, I’m [Your Name], a passionate beginner developer exploring the world of coding and software development.
+I’m always eager to learn new technologies, improve my skills, and contribute to open-source projects.

+---

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...